Hand-holding notebook written Medicare Supplement Insurance

 6 Factors that Affect the Average Cost of Supplemental Insurance for Medicare

-Age, health status, location, and specific insurance companies all play a role in typical Medicare supplement costs.
-Here are 6 factors that affect the average cost of supplemental insurance for Medicare.
+Age, health status, location, and specific insurance companies all affect typical Medicare supplement costs.
+Here are six factors that affect the average price of supplemental insurance for Medicare.
 Consider these factors when comparing plans.

 Monthly Premiums